Learning What to Recommend: Minimax Optimal Simple Regret in Logistic Bandits

+Hence $\theta_*$ lies in $\cW_t$ for all $t\ge 1$ with probability at least $1-\delta$.
+At the end, we construct $\cW_{T+1}$, pick any vector $\theta_{T+1}^\Log\in \cW_{T+1}$, and return an action greedy for this vector.
+For finite action sets, \cref{alg:max-uncertainty-logSR-GOAT} can be implemented by solving a finite collection of convex subproblems: lines 3 and 5 are convex, and line 6 iterates over actions with a convex subproblem for each fixed action.

-The following lemma is written in a slightly more general form for reusing it in analyzing \THATS, the Thompson sampling algorithm in this setting, which will be introduced in \cref{sec:TS}.
+The following lemma is stated in a slightly more general form to cover the analysis of \THATS (\cref{sec:TS}) as well.
 The proof is deferred to \cref{appendix:proof-mulog}.
 When applying it to \MULog, we let $K=L_t$, $K' = L_{t+1}$, $\cY=\cW_t$ and $\cY' = \cW_{t+1}$.
-As seen from the proof that $\cW_t$ is shrinking and $L_t$ is increasing is critical.
-In fact, one motivation to use the specific sequence $L_t$ was to ensure this increasing property. \begin{restatable}[Decreasing Uncertainty Lemma -- Logistic Bandits]{lemma}{decUncertaintiesGOAT} Let $K'\succeq K$ be $d\times d$ positive definite matrices and $\cY'\subseteq \cY\subseteq \RR^d$ bounded closed sets. \todoc{so that we can write $\max$.. not $\sup$..} Then, \todoc{Perhaps where we use this we need a little explanation because I simplified this.}
+As the proof shows, the facts that $\cW_t$ is shrinking and $L_t$ is increasing are critical.
+One motivation for the specific sequence $L_t$ is precisely this increasing property. \begin{restatable}[Decreasing Uncertainty Lemma -- Logistic Bandits]{lemma}{decUncertaintiesGOAT} Let $K'\succeq K$ be $d\times d$ positive definite matrices and $\cY'\subseteq \cY\subseteq \RR^d$ bounded closed sets.
+Then,

 \end{restatable}